kenju/service-mesh-patterns/README.md

 sub directory | description
 ---|---
-prometheus-grafana | A basic template for Prometheus for scraping from node_exporter and visualize via the Grafana dashboard.
+prometheus-grafana | A basic template for Prometheus for scraping from node_exporter and visualize via the Grafana dashboard. prometheus-bpf-exporter | A basic architecture for exporting BPF metrics to Prometheus, and visualize on Grafana.